 "Leave your personal problems at the door"...this doesn't reflect the reality of modern management.

 With depression rates in the general population on the rise, chances are your business will increasingly be negatively impacted without coping strategies.

 Recent research by Bensinger, DuPont & Associates found that 47% of employees say personal problems impact their work performance.
 That's a massive problem for managers.
 It is a significant problem that can impact overall business performance massively.

 But this is a grey area for managers when there is little official training on managing this weekly problem in the business.

 So how can you handle an employee whose personal issues are impacting work and help them to get their performance back on track?
 Here are some tips:

 You will need to accept that sometimes an employee with personal problems will need to exit the business.
 Don't beat yourself up about this once you have done what you can.
-If performance continues to suffer over time and it is negatively impacting the bottom line and other employees, don't be afraid to gently move into performance management mode and potentially exit the employee.
-They may not thank you at the time, but sometimes they simply need to leave, sort out their issues and start afresh with a new employer.
+If performance continues to suffer over time and negatively impacts the bottom line and other employees, don't be afraid to gently move into performance management mode and potentially exit the employee.
+They may not thank you at the time, but sometimes they need to leave, sort out their issues and start afresh with a new employer.

 CEO/Founder @ RosterElf

 Magically Simple Staff Rostering Software